SysCompass/compass/_includes/userguides/step7.md

   * Gateway: The global gateway to route host traffic to the outside network.

   * HTTP proxy server: an HTTP proxy server for all HTTP traffic.
-This is very import as Compass uses HTTP proxy server to cache packages during host installation.
+This is very important as Compass uses HTTP proxy server to cache packages during host installation.

 **Per-Interface Network: **There are four network types: Management, Tenant, Public and Storage.
 Each network interface type has a tab on the Networking page.
 These tabs have identical fields for you to fill in, which are: